Rethinking GNNs and Missing Features: Challenges, Evaluation and a Robust Solution: Experimental Results

 On \cora, \citeseer, \pubmed, all models appear robust, as their F1 score remains high across a wide range of $\mu$, and only drops at very high missingness rates (85-90\%).
 In contrast, on our proposed datasets, performance drops much earlier, often already at low missingness rates.
 On \tadpole, the degradation is less pronounced at low $\mu$ overall; however, two models, \goodie~ and \gspn, notably diverge from the rest, showing much weaker performance even with limited missingness.

-These results show that evaluating robustness solely on traditional benchmarks may lead to overly optimistic conclusions on the robustness of the methods.
-To properly assess the behavior of GNNs under different missing rates, it is essential to use more challenging datasets.
+These results indicate that evaluating robustness solely on traditional benchmarks can lead to overly optimistic conclusions.
+To properly assess GNN behavior under different missing rates, it is essential to rely on more challenging datasets.
+Importantly, these trends are not an artifact of dataset scale, as we observe identical performance degradation patterns on larger variants of the proposed synthetic dataset, as reported in Appendix~\ref{app:scaling_synthetic}.